drwin22/2023_syllabus1/index.md

 * Identify and understand the basic concepts of algebraic expressions.
 * Perform operations on polynomial and rational expressions.
 - Apply the definition of absolute value to solve inequalities and equations involving absolute values.
 - Find solutions to and graph systems of linear equations and inequalities.
 - Solve equations involving first and second-degree polynomials and rational expressions.
 - Manipulate radical expressions using laws of exponents.
 - Understand basic properties of functions.
-- Apply properties of rational and radical expressions,
-- polynomials, and absolute value in the context of real-life
+- Apply properties of rational and radical expressions polynomials, and absolute value in the context of real-life problem

 # Course Policies: